 Often called pothos, taro vine, or golden pothos, Devil’s ivy contains insoluble calcium oxades.
 The plant can seriously irritate Fluffy’s mouth, and can cause drooling, irritation, and trouble swallowing.
 Many other plants in the araceae group, including oleanders and philodendrons, are unsafe for the same reasons.

 Another popular spring flower, tulips are also very dangerous to our feline overlords.
 They can cause vomiting, diarrhea, and lethargy.
 Several other bulbed, flowers, such as daffodils, irises, and hyacinths are also unsafe.
 In fact, you can generally consider anything with a bulb to be toxic to your cute pet.
 That includes garlic, onions, chives, and scallions, too!

 If you aren’t sure whether your plants are safe for your cat or not, check the ASPCA site here.
 This is also a good site to pull up while you’re at a greenhouse or plant sale.
 Just keep in mind that many plants go by several names.
 We also recommend keeping the number for the Pet Poison Helpline on hand.
 That number is 800-213-6680.
 (Charges may apply.)

-Please contact us, your local veterinary clinic, anytime.
+Please contact us, your local veterinary clinic in North Miami Beach, FL, anytime.
 We’re here to help!